Minnesota halts deer importation, movement within state

-ST. PAUL, Minn.
-(AP) — Minnesota imposed an emergency order Monday blocking importation and movement of deer into and within the state to slow the spread of chronic wasting disease from deer farms and protect the state's wild deer herd.
+Minnesota imposed an emergency order Monday blocking the importation and movement of deer into and within the state to slow the spread of chronic wasting disease from deer farms and protect the state's wild deer herd.

 "This disease poses a clear, immediate and serious threat to Minnesota's wild deer, and these actions reflect what's at stake," Minnesota Department of Natural Resources Commissioner Sarah Strommen said in a news release.